bobocuillere/DevOpsProject-FintechAPP-AWS-Terraform/README.md

 ### Setting Up the Local Environment

 1. **Configure Environment Variables**:
-   - Create the image
-   - Create a `.env` file in the root directory.
+   - Create a `.env` file in the root directory of the project.
-   - Add necessary environment variables, for example:
+   - Define the necessary environment variables.
+For example:
      ```
      SECRET_KEY=your_secret_key
-     DATABASE_URI=postgresql://username:password@localhost:5432/your_db
+     POSTGRES_DB=mydatabase
+     POSTGRES_USER=myuser
+     POSTGRES_PASSWORD=mypass
      ```
-   - Adjust the `DATABASE_URI` to point to your local or a test database.

-2. **Database Setup**:
+2. **Docker Compose Setup**:

-   - Ensure you have PostgreSQL installed and running on your local machine.
-   - Create a new database and user for the application:
-     ```
-     psql -U postgres
-     CREATE DATABASE your_db;
-     CREATE USER username WITH ENCRYPTED PASSWORD 'password';
-     GRANT ALL PRIVILEGES ON DATABASE your_db TO username;
-     ```
+   - The `docker-compose.yml` file define the services needed for the application, such as the web server and the PostgreSQL database.
+   - Make sure the PostgreSQL service environment match the value in the *.env* file.

 3. **Build and Run with Docker Compose**:
-   - Navigate to the root directory of the project.
-   - Run the following command to build and start the containers:
+   - In the root directory of the project, run the following command to build and start the containers:
      ```
      docker-compose up --build
      ```
-   - This will start the web application and any other services defined in your `docker-compose.yml` file.
+   - This command builds the Docker image for the web application and starts all the services defined in the `docker-compose.yml`.

+4. **Waiting for Database Readiness**:
+   - The script (e.g., `wait-for-postgres.sh`) in the web application container goal is to wait for the PostgreSQL service to be ready before starting the Flask application.
+   - This script should attempt to connect to the PostgreSQL database and only proceed once a successful connection is established.

-4. **Accessing the Application**:
+5. **Accessing the Application**:
-   - Once the containers are up and running, the web application should be accessible via `http://localhost:5000` or the port you've configured.
+   - Once the containers are up and running, the web application should be accessible at `http://localhost:5000` or the configured port.

 ### Testing the Application

+- Ensure your application includes tests to verify functionality.
-- Run any tests defined in your application to ensure functionality:
+- Run these tests to confirm that your application behaves as expected.

 ### Local Development Workflow

-- Make changes to the application code.
+- Make changes to the application code as needed.
-- Test the changes locally using Docker Compose.
+- Test the changes locally using Docker Compose to ensure they work as expected in the containerized environment.
-- Once you're satisfied with the changes, commit and push to the repository.
+- Commit and push the satisfactory changes to the repository.

 ### Cleanup

-- To stop and remove the containers, use:
+- To stop and remove the containers, along with their network, use the following command:

 ```
 docker-compose down
 ````